alyf-de/simple_subscription/README.md

 ## Simple Subscription

-Easy setup: existing **Subscriptions** get copied from ERPNext (you have to cancel tham manually though)
+Easy setup: existing **Subscriptions** get copied from ERPNext (you have to cancel them manually though)

 ### How to